jjb/ruby-clock/README.md

 ### Other rufus-scheduler Options

 All [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler/) options are set to defaults.
+There is a `schedule` variable available in your Clockfile, which is the singleton instance of `Rufus::Scheduler`. ruby-clock methods such as `every` and `cron` are convenience methods which invoke `schedule.every` and `schedule.cron`.
-The `schedule` variable available in your Clockfile is an instance of `Rufus::Scheduler`, so anything you can do on this instance, you can do in your Clockfile.
+Anything you can do on this instance, you can do in your Clockfile.
 See the rufus-scheduler documentation to see what you can do.

 If you have ideas for rufus-scheduler features that can be brought in as